BassamAZ/greeting-service/README.md

 **The purpose of this service**

-The purpose of Greeting service is mainly to give demonstration of code writing basis.
+It is mainly to give demonstration of code writing basis.

 ## **Required Scope**